Photo Source: Copyrighted © 2023

 This group does not appear on most ethnographic lists of groups in Thailand because their language is only considered slightly different from standard Central Thai.
 They do, however, consider themselves a unique ethnic group.
 Despite being surrounded by Isan (Northeast Thai speakers), the Khorat Thai speak Central Thai.
-This sets them apart from their neighbours and creates a strong sense of group cohesion.
+This sets them apart from their neighbors and creates a strong sense of group cohesion.

 Almost all Khorat Thai families are Theravada Buddhists.
-In addition to worshiping Buddha, they 'believe in an array of spirits, including those which reside in villages, houses, forests, trees, water and other objects in the natural surroundings.
+In addition to worshiping Buddha, they "believe in an array of spirits, including those which reside in villages, houses, forests, trees, water and other objects in the natural surroundings.
 The most important spirit is the spirit of the village, called jau ban.
-Once a year in April, the villagers gather at the spirit house to bring offerings of pigs' heads, chickens, whisky and flowers to appease the protector of the village. '
+Once a year in April, the villagers gather at the spirit house to bring offerings of pigs' heads, chickens, whisky and flowers to appease the protector of the village."

-Very few Khorat Thai have believed in Christ, and there has been little gospel witness among this proud and needy people group.
+Very few Khorat Thai have believed in Christ, and there has been little gospel witness among this proud and spiritually needy people group.

 Pray the Khorat Thai would see they do not have to live in slavery to spirits if they put their trust in Jesus Christ.